-4 In accordance with the provisions of Directive 93/99/EEC, laboratory operations should meet the requirements of a recognised accreditation scheme, complying with ISO 17025 or Good Laboratory Practice (GLP).
+5. In accordance with the provisions of Directive 93/99/EEC, laboratory operations should meet the requirements of a recognised accreditation scheme, complying with ISO/IEC 17025.
 The quality requirements described in this document are intended as guidance for accreditation purposes.
-The accuracy and precision of weight and volume measurements must be consistent with achievement of the overall accuracy and precision requirements of paragraphs 58-62.